Wesss/coffeebag/README.md

     @Access(level = Visibility.PUBLIC)
     public class Foo {

+    }

 The `@Access` annotation is allowed on classes, interfaces, enums, and fields.
 (methods and constructors are also legal, but do nothing at the moment)

 Four visibility levels are currently supported:

-- PUBLIC: the annotated member can be accessed anywhere.
+* PUBLIC: the annotated member can be accessed anywhere.
-- PRIVATE: the annotated member can only be accessed within its parent class.
+* PRIVATE: the annotated member can only be accessed within its parent class.
  If the member is a class, enum, or interface, it may only be accessed in its package.
-- SUBCLASS: The annotated member may only be accessed by in classes that subclass the annotated member's class.
+* SUBCLASS: The annotated member may only be accessed by the class where it is declared and its subclasses
-- SCOPE: To use SCOPE, an additional scope argument must be passed in the annotation as shown below.
+* SCOPE: To use SCOPE, an additional scope argument must be passed in the annotation as shown below.
 The annotated member may only be accessed by classes that are either in the package or in a sub-package represented by the scope argument.

     @Access(level = Visibility.SCOPED, scope = "org.some.package")
     public class Foo {

+    }

 ## Examples ##